-Contacting a medical transcriptionist employer, especially big MTSOs (Medical Transcription Service Organizations) such as M*Modal or Nuance, can be extremely intimidating.
+Contacting a medical transcriptionist employer, especially big MTSOs (Medical Transcription Service Organizations) such as AQuity or Deliver Health, can be extremely intimidating.
 You may already be an MT/HDS looking for employment, in which case you want to make a good first impression.
 Maybe you are new to the industry and are doing your research on a school (we actually put you in touch with our employers to give you the opportunity to ask them about us and our program!).
 Whatever your situation is for contacting them, don’t burn any bridges.
 Make sure they get a positive, professional first impression of you even from the first phone call.

 We contacted a few of our Medical Transcriptionist employers and asked them what they recommend that potential students, MT/HDSs in training, and graduates, do when looking for information or employment.
 Below is a list of factors to consider when contacting a medical transcription/healthcare documentation agency.

 This seems like a no-brainer, but sometimes a search for the recruiter’s name comes up fruitless.
 When you call, ask for the name of the person in the medical transcription/healthcare documentation agency who is responsible for hiring or awarding contracts with transcriptionists.
 This is also critical information for your cover letter.

 When you call, ask if it’s a good time to be calling, or if there is a better time to call back to speak to the appropriate person.
 Many employers say that most of the calls they receive from MT/HDSs looking for jobs come during the busiest time of their day, right in the morning.

 Check out their website.
 Many transcription agencies have a link on their website that allows you to submit your resume online.
 In this situation, a follow-up phone call within a few days is appropriate to confirm that they received your application.
 When you call, mention something that you learned about them from their website that interested you or stood out for you.
 You never know when you may have a chance to sell yourself on the phone when you call to confirm.